| | |

 • Carefully lift the cookie from the icing.
 At first, there is a slight resistance; this is normal.

-• Move the cookie above the icing surface, let the icing drip off the cookie for a few moments.
+• Move the cookie above the icing surface, and let the icing drip off the cookie for a few moments.

 dipping cookie in royal icing